 One of the toughest aspects of parenthood is dealing with the anger, rage and withdrawal that teenage boys direct toward their mothers.
-These turbulent emotions are unsettling, often leaving mothers confused and helpless.
-Understanding the challenges that boys face during these years can help mothers maintain their own stability while supporting their sons’ development.
-Boys need time alone to create space for their own growth.
-For them, their room is their "cave," a place of refuge that mothers should respect.
-This need for space also … ( More )
+These turbulent emotions are unsettling, often leaving mothers confused … ( More )

 My father the POW, ‘Fighting on Film’